Federer beats Nadal to win 18th grand slam

 Federer's win over Nadal, meanwhile, was his fourth top-10 scalp of the event.

-Nadal took control of the match in the fourth, playing his best tennis.
+As Nadal took control of the match in the fourth, playing his best tennis, it almost didn't happen.

+Nadal's forehand, however, was highly inconsistent and lacked depth, which may have been tied to fatigue.

+"The shots didn't penetrate like they did before," Heinz Gunthardt, the former coach of Steffi Graf and an analyst for Swiss TV, told CNN.
+"Especially the forehand, there was nothing on it at times.
+Way too much spin.

+"Honestly I thought Roger was going to win it even when he was behind 3-1 in the fifth.
+It was Roger that was dictating play."

-He was set to pounce early in the third but the first two games of the set proved important.
+Nadal was set to pounce early in the third but the first two games of the set proved eventful.

 Federer led 40-0 on serve, only to face not one, not two, but three break points.
 On all three he slammed aces out wide.
 Aces would dig Federer out of trouble on at least half a dozen break points.